 - If you live in one of the large cities of Canada and are of the perspective that Real Estate can only go up in price, there are contrary writers to that perspective as well.

 Everyones Opinion Matters?

-I am not saying you should immerse yourself in contrarian perspectives, but it is important to at least read some different perspectives on things.
-Understanding their perspectives will help you have a better view on the entire story.
+I am not saying you should immerse yourself in contrarian perspectives, but it is essential to read some different perspectives on things.
+Understanding their perspectives will help you better view the entire story.